ProjectValhalla/OdinWindowsGuides/pages/InstallingWindows.md

 ⚠️ Current `odin_windows_installer.7z` is only compatible with Windows 11 release ⚠️

-Download [install.wim](https://drive.google.com/file/d/1ArFcrWFRzRd-J8sUqo-oFpyy2p_mSS2m/view?usp=sharing) this is the Windows installation file you will need.
+Download [install.wim](https://drive.google.com/file/d/1ArFcrWFRzRd-J8sUqo-oFpyy2p_mSS2m/view?usp=sharing).
+This is the Windows installation file you will need.

 Copy `install.wim` to the `/images/` folder in the USB Flash Drive.